-Basement renovations come with several concerns on finishes for flooring.
+The basement and its renovations come with several concerns about finishes for flooring.
 Issues like dampness and moisture are notorious for stimulating mold and mildew growth.

 Luckily, there are several flooring options you can use for your basement that specifically addresses these concerns.
 Below are some of the best types of flooring for your basement renovation that you can install.